Data protection

 In order to protect your data from unauthorised access as thoroughly as possible, we take technical and organisational measures.
 We use an encryption procedure on our pages.
 Your details are transferred from your computer to our server and vice versa over the internet using TLS encryption.
 You can recognise this when the lock symbol is closed in the status bar of your browser and the address line begins with https://.

-This website uses the retargeting function "Custom Audiences" of the social network Facebook, 1601 South California Avenue, Palo Alto, CA 94304, USA.
-The data processing is based on your consent pursuant to Art.
+This website uses the retargeting technology "Meta Pixel" of the provider Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.
+Data processing is based on your consent in accordance with Art.
 6 para.
-1 p.
-1 lit. a DSGVO, provided that you have given your consent via our banner.
-The banner can be called up again by clicking on "Cookie settings" in the footer at the bottom right.
+1 sentence 1 lit. a GDPR, provided that you have given your consent via our banner.
+The banner can be called up again by clicking on ‘Cookie settings’ in the footer at the bottom right.
 You can revoke your consent there at any time.
-If you have given your consent, a direct connection is established between your browser and the Facebook server via the retargeting tags.
-Facebook thereby receives the information that you have visited our site with your IP address.
-This enables Facebook to assign the visit to our pages to your user account.
-We can use the information obtained in this way to display Facebook Ads.
-We would like to point out that we, as the provider of the pages, have no knowledge of the content of the transmitted data or its use by Facebook.
-You can find more information on this in Facebook's privacy policy at https://www.facebook.com/about/privacy/.
+If you have given your consent, the functions that the pixel performs are saved by corresponding cookies.
+Furthermore, a direct connection between your browser and the meta server is established via the retargeting tags.
+Meta thereby receives the information that you have visited our site with your IP address.
+This allows Meta to associate your visit to our website with your user account.
+We can use the information obtained in this way to display Meta Ads.
+We would like to point out that, as the provider of the pages, we have no knowledge of the content of the transmitted data or its use by Meta.
+Further information on this can be found in Meta's privacy policy at https://www.facebook.com/about/privacy/.

 Embedded YouTube videos